Borucice Formation

 The Borucice Formation, also known in older literature as the Borucice Series, is a Jurassic (Middle-Late Toarcian) geologic formation that extends to nearly whole of Poland.
 This formation represents the last sequence of the lower Jurassic in Poland, recovering the depositional sequences IX and X, and may even recover lowermost parts of the first Middle Jurassic sequence.
 It represents mostly a series of alluvial (braided or meandering channel) depositional systems with subordinate intervals of deltaic deposits.
 Dinosaur Tracks are among the fossils that have been recovered from the formation.
 Most of the sediments of the Polish realm come from deltaic, fluvial and marine deposits.
 It mainly consists of light whitish-grey, fine grained sandstones interbedded by clay containing plant detritus and minute fragments of coal.
-It also has darkgrey mudstones with marine lamellibranches and an Upper Lias microfauna.
+It also has dark grey mudstones with marine lamellibranches and an Upper Lias microfauna.
 Its main equivalents are the Jurensismergel Formation of Germany, upper part of the Rya Formation (Southern Sweden)and the uppermost Sorthat Formation (Bornholm).
 There are also coeval abandoned informal units in Poland: Upper Lisiec beds (Czêstochowa region), or the Kamień Beds (Pomerania region).

 Sedimentological evolution

 On the Częstochowa region the sequences IX and X are developed mostly as alluvial, meandering river deposits with subordinate lacustrine lithofacies.
 The Deltaic deposits are found on the Suliszowice 38 BN Borehole and the arki 89 ¯ borehole, and show how these delta deposits were preceded by a short-lived brackish-marine ingression associated with lagoonal mudstones and heteroliths.
 The mudstone layers show high boron, along with the presence of pyrite concretions and more abundant Fodinichnia.
 The local delta episode is reported from the depositional sequence IX, while the sequence X is developed as alluvial deposits (sandstones with trough cross bedding and rich plant fossils) with some intercalations of lacustrine deposits.

 On the Pomerania region the formation starts with a depositional sequence IX that begins with a common erosional surface seen on the Mechowo IG 1 borehole exposed by medium-to-fine-grained sandstones with trough cross bedding and horizontal bedding, that come from a series of from alluvial channels to distributary channels on depositional subsystems.
-It is overlayed by sediments composed by mudstone and heterolithic lithofacies that point to a rise in the level of the local water, but unclear if derived from a sea ingression or from alluvial floodplain deposits, delta plain deposits or, delta-front deposits.
+It is overlaid by sediments composed by mudstone and heterolithic lithofacies that point to a rise in the level of the local water, but unclear if derived from a sea ingression or from alluvial floodplain deposits, delta plain deposits or, delta-front deposits.
 There are present coarsening-upwards cycles as well as slightly elevated boron content, which point to the dominated deposition of a delta.
 The Depositional sequence X is composed mostly of a thin sedimentary package of coarse alluvial sediments resting on the erosional surface and topped with a thin mudstone bed with the Paxillitriletes phyllicus spore.